lukaszdutka/Self_Improvement/articles/i001_jak_budowac_motywacje_do_nauki/keynotes.md

 overall rise of competence, learning something practical and applicable in life or just to satisfy the curiosity.

-### Belief in effectiveness
+### Sense of effectiveness
-It is belief that your knowledge level is high enough to understand new part of knowledge.
+It is a sense (sensation?) that your knowledge level is high enough to understand new part of knowledge.

 ### Environment factor
 All other factors that have direct or indirect impact on our learning sessions.